emqx/cloud-docs/en_US/connect_to_deployments/scala_sdk.md

-# Connect to Deployments with Scala SDK
+# Connect to the Deployment with Scala SDK